 Induction summary written in 2018

 SOBC – South Okanagan Local Coordinator Lee Chic has been the driving force in her Local’s success for the past 12 years.
 After the Local had been shut down for five years, Lee made it her mission to breathe new life into SOBC – South Okanagan.

-To build the programs back up, Chic took an innovative approach.
+To build the programs back up, Lee took an innovative approach.
 Oliver and Osoyoos are popular tourist destinations, and their populations can fluctuate between seasons, making fundraising a challenge.
-Chic reached out to the communities and asked if she could come every week and collect their bottles and cans for recycling, using the proceeds to benefit SOBC – South Okanagan programs.
-For the past dozen years, Chic has been the driving force behind this project, which nets thousands of dollars a year for the Local.
+Lee reached out to the communities and asked if she could come every week and collect their bottles and cans for recycling, using the proceeds to benefit SOBC – South Okanagan programs.
+For the past dozen years, Lee has been the driving force behind this project, which nets thousands of dollars a year for the Local.